Get a Free Estimate Today!

 - Make sure the cleaning contractor uses “source removal” cleaning methods designed to extract the debris within your air conditioning system.
 The routine application of encapsulants to seal debris within ductwork is not recommended.

 - See if the duct cleaning company is a member in good standing of your local Better Business Bureau.
+Check if the duct cleaner has experience with air conditioning systems like yours.
+Also, ask how long the cleaning technicians who will be working on your system have been doing duct cleaning.

 - Make sure the duct cleaner takes care to protect your home and belongings.
-Duct cleaning is a relatively routine process and you should not have to do any unusual house cleaning after the job.
+Duct cleaning is a relatively routine process and you should not have to do any unusual house cleaning after the job

 - Make sure that any chemicals used in the cleaning process are EPA registered for the intended application.
 You may also request a Material Safety Data Sheet (MSDS).